Influenza, commonly known as ‘the flu’, is a condition caused when an influenza virus infects the respiratory tract – your nose and lungs.

 Serious reactions to the flu shot are rare.
 The most common side-effects are skin redness and swelling where you had the injection.

 Allergic reactions are uncommon but may occur in people with a severe egg allergy.
-If you have an egg allergy, check with your doctor before getting a flu shot.
+If you have an egg allergy, check with your doctor or pharmacist before getting a flu shot.

 Anyone can contract the flu.
 Being fit and healthy doesn’t stop infection.
 The flu is highly contagious, so protecting yourself can also help protect those close to you.

 The types of viruses circulating in the community usually change from year to year.
-You need an annual flu shot to keep your immunity up to date.
+You need an annual flu shot to give you immunity against current strains of influenza viruses.

 If you have a minor illness without fever, vaccination is fine, especially if you are in one of the groups at risk of serious complications.
 These include people with heart conditions, asthma and other chronic respiratory conditions, chronic kidney disease, diabetes, neuromuscular disorders and impaired immunity.

-There is growing evidence that vaccination during pregnancy protects the mother from serious illness and then the infant during the first months of life.
-There is no evidence that vaccination is unsafe for mother or baby.
+There is growing evidence that vaccination during pregnancy protects the mother from serious illness and the infant during the first months of life.
+It’s safe to give at any stage during pregnancy.
+It’s safe while breastfeeding.

 Did you have the flu or a cold?
 The vaccine doesn’t protect against colds.